 Many people assume that once they have proven themselves, the non-paying client will offer them paid work.
 That rarely happens.
 Said client will just pick the next victim off the never ending ‘I’ll write for free to get established” pile.
 The scales seem to be tipping one way – more unpaid opportunities than paid.
 And when people stop getting paid, they stop making an effort and start contributing to….yep, the noise on the web.

-9. Ghost writing – seeing your words shining under someone else’s name
+9. Ghost writing – your words under someone else’s name is soul destroying

 Ghost writing is, in my view, as bad if not worse than unpaid writing.
 As a new freelance writer, building a portfolio is crucial and unless you have your name on an article, the piece is as good as useless to you.
 Yet, many clients don’t want your name on the bill.
 This is often because they are outsourcing their work when they have too much – out of all my writing experience, the most gutting moments were those when I saw a piece I spent time crafting published under someone else’s name (yes, I knew in advance, but it didn’t sting any less).